 See letter and commentary by TBN on the CLE.
 Excerpt from TBN’s JAMA commentary: “In a randomized clinical trial of antibiotics for asthma exacerbations, patients would be randomized to antibiotic treatment and control groups soon after the decision to admit.
 Patients would then be analyzed according to the group assigned (intention-to-treat analysis) regardless of whether some participants who had started antibiotic therapy were discharged before remaining on the treatment for 2 days or some participants who were originally assigned to the control group started antibiotic therapy later.”

+●Figure from BMJ article (Lévesque et al. BMJ 2010;340:b5087): “Immortal time bias is introduced in cohort studies when the period of immortal time is either incorrectly attributed to the treated group through a time fixed analysis (top) or excluded from the analysis because the start of follow-up for the treated group is defined by the start of treatment and is, by design, later than that for the untreated group (bottom)”

 REFERENCES